-- The family of the individual served are notified when restraint or seclusion is initiated (for a child or youth, the parent(s) or guardian), in accordance with law and regulation. - All personnel that participate in a restraint or seclusion event will demonstrate competency as the standards require and possess documented evidence of the training. - The use of less-restrictive measures to prevent dangerous behavior is documented in the electronic medical record and may include, but not limited to: - Verbal redirection or instruction regarding safety measures. - Increased observation. - Reorientation. - Participation of family in the care process. - Redirection from environmental stimuli to safer alternatives. - Removal of environmental stimuli (e.g., excessive noise, light, etc.). - Diversional activities, such as physical exercise, TV or music. - 1:1 interaction with the patient. - Pharmacological review or treatment interventions as ordered by the physician. - Environmental alterations, such as using visual barriers to obscure visual cues to dangerous behaviors or creating a more soothing environment. - Written and verbal orders for restraint and seclusion are limited to the following: - 4 hours for individuals 18 years and up - 2 hours for children and adolescents ages 9-17. - 1 hour for children under age 9.
+- 1. Patient's rights, privacy and dignity will be maintained as stated in the Patient Rights and Responsibilities Policy #3364-100-60-2. - 2.
+All personnel that participate in a restraint or seclusion event will demonstrate competency as the standards require and possess documented evidence of the training. - 3.
+The use of less-restrictive measures to prevent dangerous behavior is documented in the electronic medical record and may include, but not limited to: - Verbal redirection or instruction regarding safety measures. - Increased observation. - Reorientation. - Participation of family in the care process. - Redirection from environmental stimuli to safer alternatives. - Removal of environmental stimuli (e.g., excessive noise, light, etc.). - Diversional activities, such as physical exercise, TV or music. - 1:1 interaction with the patient. - Pharmacological review or treatment interventions as ordered by the physician. - Environmental alterations, such as using visual barriers to obscure visual cues to dangerous behaviors, or creating a more soothing environment. - 4.
+If further restraints or seclusion are clinically needed, the original order may be continued for an additional: - 2 hours for individuals 18 years and up - 2 hours for children and adolescents ages 9-17. - 1 hour for children under age 9.

 Renewal orders may be continued at the above specified time periods for each specific age group up to 24 hours.

 The patient receives a face-to-face assessment from a competent, trained R.N. to determine the clinical need for order renewal.
-Every four hours a physician must complete a face-to-face reevaluation.
+Every four hours a physician must complete a face to face reevaluation.

-- A new order is obtained when the same behaviors are evident again, but more restrictive measures are required or different behaviors have emerged.
-This also includes when the patient is in seclusion and now requires restraints. - After the original order expires and a new order is required, a physician must see and assess the patient within 1 hour after implementation of the physical hold, mechanical restraint, or seclusion. - Physical restraints not in use should be removed from the room.
-NEVER LEAVE RESTRAINTS AT THE BEDSIDE. - A patient placed in the seclusion room is searched for any potentially harmful objects. - The patient does not leave the Seclusion Room except for supervised toileting. - If mechanical restraint, physical hold and/or seclusion are used, a trained staff member will continuously provide 1:1 face-to-face monitoring to ensure safety. - In the event of a fire emergency, a patient in the Seclusion Room or in a mechanical restraint, or physical hold is immediately released and evacuated with the rest of the patient group. - Initial assessment to be completed at the time of restraint and/or seclusion initiation includes: - Monitor vital signs: temperature, pulse, respiration, and blood pressure.
-If patient refuses vital signs, staff will document this refusal. - Reason for restraint and/or seclusion. - Criteria for release if the patient is in physical restraints or seclusion.
+- 5. A new order is obtained when the same behaviors are evident again, but more restrictive measures are required or different behaviors have emerged.
+This also includes when the patient is in seclusion and now requires restraints. - 6.
+After the original order expires and a new order is required, a physician must see and assess the patient within 1 hour after implementation of the physical hold, mechanical restraint, or seclusion. - 7.
+Physical restraints not in use should be removed from the room.
+NEVER LEAVE RESTRAINTS AT THE BEDSIDE. - 8.
+A patient placed in the seclusion room is searched for any potentially harmful objects. - 9.
+The patient does not leave the Seclusion Room except for supervised toileting. - 10.
+If mechanical restraint, physical hold and/or seclusion are used, a trained staff member will continuously provide 1:1 face-to-face monitoring to ensure safety.